 For many parents the political tug of war over “transformational changes” to fix our schools is bewildering.
-Suppose you have a child starting school.
+Suppose you have a child starting school – 1st grade to be exact.
 Concerned that she gets the best education possible, you do your research on schools.
 You may even go so far as to move to a new neighborhood to enroll your daughter in a school you’ve determined is good.
 You reach out to the school principal and your daughter’s teacher to introduce yourselves and pledge your assistance.
 That done, you take the long view and open a college savings account.

 Still, you can’t relax because you keep seeing disturbing education stories in the news.
 Education standards are too easy or too hard.
 Corporate America, rather than teachers, controls what is being taught in the classroom.
 Strong teacher evaluation systems help ensure good teaching, but teachers are upset about being evaluated.

 Advocates for conflicting viewpoints all claim that their way is best, and students will suffer if their prescriptions are not followed.
 Who is right?

 For over 200 years, America has provided its citizens a public education system that has made this country a world leader.
 Parents count on the effectiveness of this system.
 So what the heck has gone wrong?

 Let’s go back to our parents of the 1st grader; what do they want?
 They want their daughter’s teacher focused on her educational needs.
 They want a school system that supports the teacher to help their child learn.
 This necessitates the cooperation of the school board, superintendent, principal and other school staff with teachers.
 In other words, they want an approach to educating their child that at its core stems from providing support for the needs of students and their teachers.
 If we can all row in the same direction to support all teachers’ abilities to be effective in the classroom with all students, we might have something.